Got a kid who’s still crawling or just starting to waddle around the house? You may not think they’re ready for the balance beam just yet.

 Kids build grip strength by hanging from bars and learning to swing, and they may even learn how to do forward rolls when tumbling, she says.

-Ray says in classes at The Little Gym, they also incorporate other learning opportunities by referencing colors, communicating with sign language, and using balls and bubbles to help with hand, eye and foot coordination and visual tracking.
+Ray says in classes at The Little Gym, they also incorporate other learning opportunities including teaching kids their colors, communicating with sign language, and using balls and bubbles to help with hand, eye and foot coordination and visual tracking.

 Then, there are the social perks of baby gymnastics and toddler gymnastics classes.
 Kids are learning how to listen and follow directions, Ray says, as well as interact with other kids.
 All the while, the classes are full of fun.